robsimmons/-batsat/README.md

 #### :gear: assert

-Assert that a single fact must be true.
+Assert that a single proposition must be satisfied.

 | Method   | Type                  |
 | -------- | --------------------- |